w3ctag/design-reviews/reviews/miniapp_packaging_feedback.md

 As a recent example, we would like to draw the MiniApp community's attention to recent discussions around the security model of apps embedding a webview component, like [Inject custom JS scripts](https://github.com/WebView-CG/usage-and-challenges/issues/36) and [Apps can use WebViews to bypass web security standards, privacy standards, and user choice](https://github.com/WebView-CG/usage-and-challenges/issues/36) that are happening in the WebView Community Group.

 The web security model is based on the concept of origin, which is a key architectural plank of the web.
 As the web becomes more powerful, it has become increasingly important for these powerful features to operate in a secure context - that is, delivered over `https` with a clear crypographic chain of provenance (the certificate authority chain).
-Any web packaging solution must therefore preserve mechanisms of origin and secure context so that from the web appliction's perspective it is operating in a trusted environment.
+Any web packaging solution must therefore preserve mechanisms of origin and secure context so that from the web application's perspective it is operating in a trusted environment.

 Furthermore the TAG has concerns regarding the efficiency of the zip format for this use.